 Iron Woobie: The dragon race, they swore to protect and guide mankind and yet they would end up being persecuted, hunted and driven to near-extinction by those they had sworn to protect, despite all of this they kept to their oath, down to the last dragon.

 Throw It In: In the scene where Bowen, Kara, and Gilbert flee from a mob of armed villagers before they go to Avalon, if you look closely, Pete Postlethwaite is seen accidentally putting his hand on Dina Meyer's clothed left breast.
 Although it was accidental, Rob Cohen kept it in the movie.

-- What Could Have Been: According to the movie's original screenplay, which was later adapted into a novelization, the film was written to be a serious, transcendent drama and epic fantasy with compelling imagery and characters, and moments of levity sprinkled throughout.
-Liam Neeson would have been Bowen and the effects for Draco would have been done by Jim Henson.
-See here for more.
+According to the movie's original screenplay, which screenwriter Charles Pogue later adapted into a novelization, he wrote the film to be an earnest, transcendent drama and epic fantasy with compelling imagery and characters and moments of levity sprinkled throughout it.
+Liam Neeson would have been Bowen, and Jim Henson would have done the effects for Draco.